rogeriobiondi/argocd/README.md

 make test
 ```

-go to the addresses to check if the image is working:
+Check if the image is working:

 http://localhost:9000/
 http://localhost:9000/items/1